 What kind of bread should I use for stuffing?

-The best kinds of bread to use to make stuffing are crusty, bakery style loaves.
-French bread with a hard crust make a great option, as does a country style loaf or even sourdough bread.
+The best kinds of bread to use to make stuffing are crusty, bakery-style loaves.
+French bread with a hard crust makes a great option, as does a country-style loaf or even sourdough bread.

 Make Ahead Instructions:

 Most of the steps involved in making this recipe can be done in advance.
 For instance, you can make the sausage part beforehand, and you can have your bread cubed in advance and stored in a bag.
 That way, all you have left is a little combining and baking.
 Hey, it’s a busy day—every little time saver counts!